-We have applied to list our ADSs on the Nasdaq.
+We intend to apply to list our ADSs on the [NYSE/Nasdaq].
 We have no current intention to seek a listing for our ordinary shares on any stock exchange.
 Prior to the completion of this offering, there has been no public market for our ADSs or our ordinary shares, and we cannot assure you that a liquid public market for our ADSs will develop.
-In addition, a small number of investors have indicated interests in purchasing a substantial number of the ADSs available in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
-These investors (other than Green Better Limited, an affiliate of Xiaomi Corporation, who is an affiliate of one of our existing shareholders) are not affiliated with us, nor are these investors affiliated with our directors or officers.
 If an active public market for our ADSs does not develop following the completion of this offering, the market price and liquidity of our ADSs may be materially and adversely affected.
 The initial public offering price for our ADSs was determined by negotiation between us and the underwriters based upon several factors, and we can provide no assurance that the trading price of our ADSs after this offering will not decline below the initial public offering price.
 As a result, investors in our securities may experience a significant decrease in the value of their ADSs.